H1B1 Visa — Locke Immigration Law

 Family of H-1B1 Workers

-Spouses and dependent children of H-1B1 workers are eligible for H-4 visas that allow them to live in the United States.
-While the family members are allowed to enroll in school at any level, they are not authorized for employment unless they obtain their own H-1B1 visa or another work-authorized nonimmigrant status.
+The spouse of an H-1B1 worker, as well as dependent children, is eligible for an H-4 visa that allows them to live in the United States.
+While the spouse and other family members are allowed to enroll in school at any level, they are not authorized for employment unless they obtain their own H-1B1 visa or another work-authorized nonimmigrant status.

-1. Can an employer file a petition for a sponsored employee already present in the U.S.?
+Can an employer file a petition for a sponsored employee already present in the U.S.?
 Yes, employers can file an I-129 petition to the USCIS for an employee already present in the U.S. in a valid nonimmigrant status for a change of status, extension of status, or change from one H-1B1 employer to another.
+If you're considering the H-1B lottery, seeking legal advice early on can be beneficial for both employers and employees.

-1. What provisions are there for the family of an H-1B1 worker?
-Spouses and dependent children of H-1B1 workers are eligible for H-4 visas, allowing them to live and study in the U.S. They're not authorized for employment unless they obtain their own work-authorized nonimmigrant status.
+What provisions are there for the family of an H-1B1 worker?
+The spouse and dependent children of an H-1B1 worker are eligible for H-4 visas, allowing the spouse and children to live and study in the U.S. The spouse is not authorized for employment unless they obtain their own work-authorized nonimmigrant status.